AnsonYeung/vscode-pascal-language-basics/README.md

 No settings

 ## Known Issues
 * Some line breaks in code may break syntax highlighting due to the limitation of `TextMate` used by `Visual Studio Code`.
-If you believe it is a mistake of this extension, please file a issue at my repository.
+If you believe the correct formatting should be applied in your case, please file an issue at my repository.

 ### [Release Notes](CHANGELOG.md)